 We use leverage to finance many of our investments and to enhance our financial returns.
-Our primary source of leverage is short-term repurchase agreement financing for our Agency and Non-Agency RMBS assets, mortgage loans and commercial real estate assets.
-Other sources of leverage may include credit facilities (including term loans, revolving facilities and FHLB advances).
+Our primary source of leverage is short-term repurchase agreement financing for our Agency and Non-Agency RMBS assets and commercial real estate assets.
+We also use revolving credit facilities to finance MSR.
+Other sources of leverage may include credit facilities (including term loans, revolving facilities and FHLB advances) as well as the public issuance of debt securities.

 Through the use of leverage, we may acquire positions with market exposure significantly greater than the amount of capital committed to the transaction.
 For example, by entering into repurchase agreements with advance rates, or haircut levels, of 5% (which is not an atypical haircut for Agency RMBS), we could leverage capital allocated to Agency RMBS by a ratio of as much as 20 to 1.
 It is not uncommon for investors in Agency RMBS to obtain leverage equal to ten or more times equity through the use of repurchase agreement financing.
-Subject to market conditions, we anticipate that we may deploy, on a debt-to-equity basis, up to ten times leverage on our Agency RMBS assets and up to two times on our non-Agency RMBS assets; however, there is no specific limit on the amount of leverage that we may use.
+Subject to market conditions, we anticipate that we may deploy, on a debt-to-equity basis, up to ten times leverage on our Agency RMBS assets; however, there is no specific limit on the amount of leverage that we may use.